Policies and Procedures

 Two actions should be taken:

-2. Submit the incident report
+2. The instructor should submit the incident report

-The student has one week (five academic days) from the receipt of the emailed notification letter to complete the Student Appeal to the Department Head form and schedule a meeting to appeal the sanction to the Department Head.
+The student has one week (five academic days) from the receipt of the emailed notification to complete the Student Appeal to the Department Head form and schedule a meeting to appeal the sanction in an email notifying the department chair or program coordinator that he/she/they intends to appeal the instructor's accusation(s) or sanction(s).
+If the instructor is also the department chair or program coordinator, the student must be advised in the report notice sent to them that the appeal is to be directed either to the instructor's direct supervisor or another department chair or program coordinator.

 No appeal to the Academic Integrity Council: Records are maintained, and the sanction(s) indicated by the instructor is(are) enforced.